Categories

 Unfortunately, all I heard was the “Thank you Ms. Megan” from the Asian dry-cleaning lady who pulled my wife’s account up as she took my bundle.
 I recognize that I will probably always iron the majority of my own clothes, but I gotta be honest…they do a better job than I do and it sure is more handy than dragging out that ironing board every night.
 Maybe I can find a relatively inexpensive men’s clothing designer whose dress shirts REQUIRE dry cleaning.
 That way, I wouldn’t feel guilty about having to send them off.
 It works for CareerMom; why not me?

-2 thoughts on “Everything I need to know, I learned in boot camp.
+2 replies on “Everything I need to know, I learned in boot camp.”

 Brandon does ALL of the ironing at our house thanks to his military training.
 We do take his uniforms to the dry cleaner, as we are slightly lazy.
 Thanks to this training, we also debate about the proper way to fold a t-shirt.